JrCab22/Active-Directory/README.md

 - Restart DC-1 as use and then log back in as user: username@corp.AD-root.com

 **Step 4: Create an Admin and user account in Active Directory**
--  Go to active directory users and computers from search box
+-  Type active directory users and computers in the search bar
 -  Create a new organization unit (OU) called "_EMPLOYEES".
 Right click on corp.AD-root.com and select organizational unit.
 -  Create another OU named "_ADMINS".